ABILiLab/kinhibit/README.md

 # Kinase-Inhibitor Binding Affinity Prediction with Pretrained Graph Encoder and Language Model

 ## Introduction
 The accurate prediction of inhibitor-kinase binding affinity is crucial in drug discovery and medical applications, especially in the treatment of diseases such as cancer.
 Existing methods for predicting inhibitor-kinase affinity still face challenges including insufficient data expression, limited feature extraction, and low performance.
 Despite the progress made through artificial intelligence (AI) methods, especially deep learning technology, many current methods fail to capture the intricate interactions between kinases and inhibitors.
 Therefore, it is necessary to develop more advanced methods to solve the existing problems in inhibitor-kinase binding prediction.
-This study proposed Kinhibit, a novel framework for inhibitor- kinase binding affinity predictor.
-Kinhibit integrates self-supervised pre-trained molecular encoders and protein language models (ESM-S) to extract features effectively.
+This study proposed Kinhibit, a novel framework for inhibitor-kinase binding affinity predictor.
+Kinhibit integrates self-supervised contrastive learning with multi-view molecular graph representation and structure-informed protein language model (ESM-S) to extract features effectively.
 Kinhibit also employed a feature fusion approach to optimize the fusion of inhibitor and kinase features.
-Experimental results demonstrate the superiority of this method, achieving an accuracy of 92.6% in inhibitor prediction tasks of three MAPK signaling pathway kinases: Raf protein kinase (RAF), Mitogen- activated protein kinase kinase (MEK), and Extracellular Signal-Regulated Kinase (ERK).
-Furthermore, the framework achieves an impressive accuracy of 93.4% on the MAPK-All dataset.
+Experimental results demonstrate the superiority of this method, achieving an accuracy of 92.6\% in inhibitor prediction tasks of three MAPK signaling pathway kinases: Raf protein kinase (RAF), Mitogen-activated protein kinase kinase (MEK), and Extracellular Signal-Regulated Kinase (ERK).
+Furthermore, the framework achieves an impressive accuracy of 93.4\% on the MAPK-All dataset.
 This study provides promising and effective tools for drug screening and biological sciences.

 ## Environment
 * Anaconda3